 - Consult the foreign licence and driving records page to find out how you can request your previous driving documentation

-- If your driving and insurance records are not in English and from outside Canada, we require seeing a translation of the records from an ICBC approved translator.
+- If your driving and insurance records are not in English we require seeing a translation of the records from an ICBC approved translator.

 Why Eligibility Requirements?